Service design at Discovery

 - understanding constraints that may come in the form of policy, process, technology or delivery

-It’s important to remember that the purpose of a discovery, for the whole team, is to test the assumptions of the service, and the outcome recommendations of the discovery may be to not go ahead with the commissioning of the service.
+It’s important to remember that the purpose of a discovery, for the whole team, is to frame the problem you intend to solve and to test the assumptions of the service intent, and the outcome recommendations of the discovery may be to not go ahead with the commissioning of the service.
 Not all services end up in production.

 Improve the playbook